daddyvicky/image-slider/README.md

 # Image-Slider
-this is the basic image slider.
+This is the basic image slider.
 # Live example
 https://daddyvicky.github.io/image-slider